mcgilldinglab/CellAgentChat/README.md

 ## Input Preparation

+#### Ligand-Receptor Database (Mandatory)

+This is a three column csv or text file that contaisn the ligand receptor pairs.
+We provide a ligand-receptor database from CellTalkDB.
+However, the user can opt to provide their own custom database.
+The first column contains the **lr_pair**, the second column contains the **ligand_gene_symbol** and the third column contains the **receptor_gene_symbol**.
+Note: the gene/protein ids must be the gene names, matching the gene expression file.
+All other columns will be ignored.

 #### Gene Expression file (Mandatory)

 This is a cell X genes csv or text file.
 This file can contain the unnormalized counts (we provide a preprocessing function to normalize the counts) for each gene or normalized values.
 Note: the gene/protein ids must be the gene names.